 How to Help a Child with Autism

-Children learn best through an example from their elders and peers as well as through storytelling.
-Consider reading books each day to your children that address the topic of change, feelings and unpredictability in life.
+Children learn best through an example from their elders and peers and through storytelling.
+Consider reading books each day to your children that address the topic of change, feelings, and unpredictability in life.
 When you read books with your children, it will help them to see that life changes will happen and it is okay.

 Always Remain Calm

 As the parent of a child who doesn’t handle change very well, you must remember to stay calm.
 Your calming presence will help reduce the onset of a meltdown when a change occurs.
 Children with autism tend to be more sensitive to the energy of others surrounding them, and perhaps your calming nature will help offset a meltdown.